meet the fuse BOARD

 Susan co-founded FUSE Theatre of CT with Lara Morton in 2019.
 She served as Executive Producer on their first production, Disney 'The Lion King Jr.' in 2020.

-Lara Morton, Vice-President /Co-Founder
+Lara Morton, Acting President

 Lara Morton has been working professionally in educational and community outreach theatre for over twenty years.
 Passionate about the power of theatre to transform lives, she has a keen ability to identify and enhance students’ natural gifts while also strengthening their self-image, problem-solving abilities, communication skills, and relationship to the world around them.

 Lara currently directs and instructs FOCUS Teen Improv of Madison, The Awkward Stage Players (adult improv), and teaches across the state and online in a freelance capacity through her company Handful Productions.
+She also performs regularly for the Yale School of Medicine as a Standardized Patient actor.

 Previous engagements include Artistic Director/Playwright-in-Residence for the Yale-based Open End Theatre, Program and Education Director for Young Audiences of CT (Arts for Learning), and Assistant Director of the Mental Health Association Players (Binghamton, NY), where her lifelong relationship with Improvisational Theatre began.
 She has directed numerous educational theatre projects through Lyme-Old Lyme High School, Madison Arts Barn, WiSP, Alliance Children’s Theatre, Milford Public Schools, New Haven Public Schools, the West Haven Council on the Arts and the West Haven Child Development Center.